tiesptg/bones/persist/README.md

 The library also requires the use of transactions.
 It will allways disable the autocommit mode of jdbc connections, but it offers a simple transaction through lambda functions.

-During a transactions all instance of an object will be cached and the library guarantees that a fully selected object will always be the same as earlier objects retrieved by the library.
+During a transaction all instances of classes will be cached and the library guarantees that a fully selected object will always be the same as earlier objects retrieved by the library .
+It is not necessary to link an object to a database object before using it.
+It is often not necessary to have a complete object.
+In the the delete or refresh method of Database, the library will only look at the primary key values and version values if you use that mechanism.

 *WARNING: the library is still in alpha state although the presented feature are tested and working, you may be confronted with errors or unimplemented features.
+You are encouraged to file an issue in the github project.
 The Api may also change during further development.
 So do not use in production environments yet*

 ## Supported features